wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-solutions-for-external-access/includes/2-explore-azure-ad-b2b-guest-user-access.md

  -  Maintain control over its corporate data.
  -  Securely share its applications and services with guest users from another organization.

 This feature supports safe and secure collaboration with external partners, whatever their size.
 It does so even if they don't have Azure AD or an IT department.
 A simple invitation and redemption process lets partners use their own credentials to access a company's resources.
-Developers can use Azure AD Business-to-Business APIs to customize the invitation process or write applications, such as self-service sign-up portals.
+Developers can use Azure AD Business-to-Business APIs to customize the invitation process or write applications, such as self-service sign up portals.

 ### Collaborate with any partner using their identities